RichardCouperthwaite/BAREFOOT-Framework/readme.md

 * lowBound : The lower bound of the hypeparameter values.
 * fusedPoints : The number of points per dimension to use when constructing the Fused GP.
 Points for evaluating the Fused GP are sampled linearly for each dimension, creating a grid of points to evaluate the fused mean and variance.

-The code below is included in the "barefoot.py" file as a test, and provides the minimum input required for running the BAREFOOT Framework.
+The code below provides the minimum input required for running the BAREFOOT Framework.

 ```
 import matplotlib.pyplot as plt